Yes, yes it is. It is flown by extremist insecurity groups to intentionally make Blacks feel unwelcome in America.

 The CSS Atlanta was infamous for being underpowered, unsteerable, and constantly sinking, not to mention running aground repeatedly… she surrendered within 20 minutes of battle.
 Her prominent flag that was meant to clearly indicate an enemy of America, allegedly was the circle of stars.

 Like the CSS Atlanta the KKK thus went with a circle of stars for their flag.
-A Confederate South flag, despite later falsely connected to the Betsy Ross story, has thus been popularized since the end of Civil War as a means of preventing an end to the Civil War.
+A Confederate South flag, despite later falsely connected to the Betsy Ross story, has been popularized since the end of Civil War as a means of preventing end of the Civil War.

 The history of Georgia reveals this evolution by being stupidly obvious while trying to repeatedly force symbols of slavery into their state flags.

 They moved from an “X” to an “O” flying their 13 stars in a circle just to keep alive a sentiment of Civil War meant to destroy the Constitution and replace federal government with a tyranny by white men.